DF1sh/TryHackMe-Rooms/AV Evasion: Shellcode/README.md

                 }
             }
         }
 Rembember to replace your shellcode inside the variable "buf".
-Now copy it into the windows machine and compile it using CMD: `csc.exe challenge.c`.
+Now copy it into the windows machine and compile it using CMD: `csc.exe challenge.c`.<br />
 ![image](https://github.com/user-attachments/assets/695c3ea7-8523-43d7-a7b9-b03edc78c316)<br />
 Now run the encryptor to get the encrypted shellcode.
 The encryptor first XORs the shellcode with a given key and then encodes it in base64: <br />
 ![image](https://github.com/user-attachments/assets/0547a87f-6634-407a-9c94-1996274f4c21)<br />